-Austria has a good public national insurance system with local public carriers (Gebietskrankenkassen) in all nine federal provinces.
+Austria has a good public national insurance system with local public providers (Gebietskrankenkassen) in all nine federal states.
 Under certain conditions foreign national insurance carriers cover the costs for medical treatment of acute illness in Austria.
-Therefore we recommend you to contact your health insurance carrier in your home country and enquire about this and if available, procure the necessary forms from them.
+Therefore we recommend you to contact your health insurance provider in your home country and enquire about this and if available, procure the necessary forms from them.

-If you are a student or a visiting researcher from an EU/EEA country or Switzerland and are in possession of a valid national health insurance in your home country, you need the European Health Insurance Card.
-This card is issued by your health insurance carrier.
-Workers sent to Austria also need the E 102 form from their health insurance in their home country.
+If you are a student or a visiting researcher from an EU/EEA country or Switzerland and are in possession of valid national health insurance in your home country, you need the European Health Insurance Card.
+This card is issued by your health insurance provider.
+Workers sent to Austria also need the E 102 form from their health insurance body in their home country.

-In case you have a valid national health insurance in a country that has concluded a health insurance agreement with Austria (at the moment these are the following countries: Bosnia and Herzegovina, Macedonia, Montenegro, Serbia and Turkey), you have to bring along the A3 form, which is available from your national health insurance carrier.
-This form you have to exchange for forms that entitle you to medical treatment in Austria (Krankenscheine, "Krankenkassenschecks") at the relevant Austrian health insurance carrier (Gebietskrankenkasse).
+In case you have valid national health insurance in a country that has concluded a health insurance agreement with Austria (at the moment these are the following countries: Bosnia and Herzegovina, Macedonia, Montenegro, Serbia and Turkey), you have to bring along the A3 form, which is available from your national health insurance provider.
+You have to exchange this form for forms that entitle you to medical treatment in Austria (Krankenscheine, "Krankenkassenschecks") at the relevant Austrian health insurance provider (Gebietskrankenkasse).

 Degree programme students (ordentliche Studierende) at all universities and universities of applied sciences (Fachhochschulen) as well as non-degree programme students (außerordentliche Studierende) at University Preparation Programmes (Vorstudienlehrgänge) who do not fall into the above-mentioned categories may themselves take out a health insurance policy ("Studierendenselbstversicherung") with the relevant Gebietskrankenkasse.
-Certain conditions, such as income limits and other conditions (duration of studies, changes of fields of studies), however, apply for this insurance and should be considered.
-With the completed application form and the confirmation of admission to study (Zulassungsbestätigung) or the confirmation of continuation of your studies (Fortsetzungsbestätigung) (both of which will be issued by the Austrian university at which you have been admitted) students have to take out the insurance in person with the local public Austrian insurance carrier (Gebietskrankenkasse) of their university city or town.
+Certain conditions, such as income limits and other conditions (duration of studies, changes of fields of studies), however, apply for this insurance and should be taken into consideration.
+With the completed application form and the confirmation of admission to study (Zulassungsbestätigung) or the confirmation of continuation of your studies (Fortsetzungsbestätigung) (both of which will be issued by the Austrian university at which you have been admitted) students have to take out the insurance in person with the local public Austrian insurance provider (Gebietskrankenkasse) of their university city or town.
 By December 31st of each year you have to submit a valid confirmation of the continuation of their studies (Fortsetzungsbestätigung) to the Gebietskrankenkasse.
-This has to prove for the whole academic year that you are a degree programme student (ordentlicher Studierender) at an Austrian university and entitled to continue your studies at that university.
+This has to provide proof that you have been a degree programme student (ordentlicher Studierender) at an Austrian university for the entire academic year and are entitled to continue your studies at that university.

 Self-insured students have to pay an insurance fee of EUR 54.11 per month.